 11. Cyfe: all-in-one business dashboard

-Cyfe provides cross-functional visibility by combining marketing, sales, finance, and support metrics in one interface.
-Its widget-based design and white-label options make it appealing for agencies and SMBs managing multiple clients.
+Cyfe brings your marketing, sales, finance, and support metrics into one clear view.
+Instead of jumping between tabs, you can monitor performance across departments from a single dashboard.
+Its widget-based layout and white-label options make it especially practical for agencies and small to mid-sized businesses managing multiple clients.

 Use case: